coding-to-music/TodoApp-supabase/README.md

 auth.js

-The code under _app.js is crucial for authentication when the user clicks on the magic link.
+The code under `_app.js` is crucial for authentication when the user clicks on the magic link.

-Supabase provides a listener method under the hood auth.onAuthStateChange which gives two events SIGNED_IN and SIGNED_OUT.
+Supabase provides a listener method under the hood `auth.onAuthStateChange` which gives two events `SIGNED_IN` and `SIGNED_OUT`.

-We use SIGNED_IN event to set a cookie by calling /api/auth which uses another method exposed by supabase.
-This method auth.api.setAuthCookie is useful to set cookies via server-side.
-Once the user is authenticated we push the user to the / page where all todos will be.
+We use `SIGNED_IN` event to set a cookie by calling `/api/auth` which uses another method exposed by supabase.
+This method `auth.api.setAuthCookie` is useful to set cookies via server-side.
+Once the user is authenticated we push the user to the `/` page where all todos will be.

 Now let's restart our server using npm run dev and then go to http://localhost:3000/signin.
 You'll see the following UI: